Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression

-This paper provides quantitative theoretical guarantees for the fast mixing of three DA algorithms.
-In particular, we focus on the three DA algorithms designed for the Bayesian probit, logit, and lasso regression, respectively.
-The three algorithms are representative because they address standard settings, have attracted long-standing theoretical attention, and are widely used (e.g. \cite{nguyen2021financial, xun2017correlated, durante2018bayesian, griffin2020modelling, zhang2018bayesian, grant2016quantitative}).
-We briefly introduce them below and will present the details in Section~\ref{s:setup}.
+This paper provides a framework to obtain tight quantitative theoretical guarantees for DA algorithms.
+We demonstrate it on the DA algorithms designed for sampling from posteriors of Bayesian Probit regression (ProbitDA, \cite{albert1993bayesian}), Bayesian Logit regression (LogitDA, \cite{polson2013bayesian}), and Bayesian Lasso regression (LassoDA, \cite{rajaratnam2015scalable, park2008bayesian}).
+The three algorithms are representative because they address standard settings, have attracted long-standing theoretical attention, and are widely used (see e.g. \cite{nguyen2021financial, xun2017correlated, durante2018bayesian, griffin2020modelling, zhang2018bayesian, grant2016quantitative}).
+We will introduce them in Section~\ref{s:setup}.

-\paragraph{Albert and Chib's DA algorithm for Bayesian Probit Regression (ProbitDA) \cite{albert1993bayesian}} The pioneering work \cite{albert1993bayesian} proposes a DA algorithm for sampling from the posterior distribution of $\beta$ in the following Bayesian probit regression with Gaussian prior:

-where $x_i \in \mathbb{R}^{d}$, $b \in \mathbb{R}^d$, $B \in \mathbb{R}^{d\times d}$, $\Phi$ denotes the standard Gaussian c.d.f., and $\Ber$ is a shorthand for the Bernoulli distribution.
-The algorithm requires $n$ independent truncated normal auxiliary variables in each iteration. \paragraph{Polson, Scott, and Windle's DA algorithm for Bayesian logistic Regression (LogitDA) \cite{polson2013bayesian}} Ever since \cite{albert1993bayesian}, there has been considerable effort devoted to designing an analogous DA algorithm for the Bayesian logistic regression under Gaussian prior (\cite{held2006bayesian, fruehwirth2007auxiliary, polson2013bayesian, zens2023ultimate}):

-We focus on \cite{polson2013bayesian} which requires $n$ independent P\'olya-Gamma auxiliary variables in each iteration. \paragraph{Park and Casella's DA algorithm for Bayesian Lasso Regression (LassoDA) (\revise{\cite{park2008bayesian, rajaratnam2015scalable}})} Bayesian Lasso regression is the Bayesian formulation of Lasso regression \cite{tibshirani1996regression}.
-Instead of using the L1 penalty, it imposes a shrinkage Laplace (double-exponential) prior to the parameters.
-Among various proposals (\cite{hans2009bayesian, mallick2014new, park2008bayesian}), we focus on the earliest one \cite{park2008bayesian} with the following setting:

-where $\mu \in \mathbb{R}^{d}$, $\lambda \in \mathbb{R}^{+}$, $v \in \mathbb{R}^{+}$, $X \in \mathbb{R}^{n \times d}$.
-Here, $\lambda$ is a tuning parameter analogous to the weight of the penalty term in Lasso regression, and $\mu$ and $v$ have independent flat prior and inverse-Gamma prior, respectively.
-The DA algorithm in \cite{park2008bayesian} generates $d$ independent inverse-Gaussian auxiliary variables in each iteration.
-In particular, we consider the two-block improved version studied by \cite{rajaratnam2015scalable}.